-- The benchmark at an international level is set by the "International Standard Classification of Occupations (ISCO)", which was revised by the International Labour Organization (ILO) in 2008.2 - In 2008, the Federal Institute for Vocational Education and Training (Tiemann/Schade/Helmrich et al.) published a revision of the classification model presented by the Federal Employment Agency in 1992 and defined 54 occupational fields.
+- Classification of occupations model for the systematisation of gainful occupations - The benchmark at an international level is set by the "International Standard Classification of Occupations (ISCO)", which was revised by the International Labour Organization (ILO) in 2008. - Also in 2008, the Federal Institute for Vocational Education and Training (Tiemann/Schade/ Helmrich et al.) published a revision of the classification model presented by the Federal Employment Agency in 1992 and defined 54 occupational fields.
 In 2018, M. Tiemann (BIBB) issued a revision which was adapted to the classification presented by the Federal Employment Agency in 2010 and which has been valid since 2011 (see next section). - The new and complex "Classification of Occupations" drawn up by the Federal Employment Agency (BA) came into force in Germany in 2011.
 Its initial foundation is one of occupational specialism (similar task areas and profiles).
 The next stage involves allocating occupations to different requirements levels.
 The Classification of Occupations is used for the statistical recording and structuring of labour market data. - Within the area of vocational orientation, the depiction of the BA is based on occupational fields.
 These are in turn organised by sectors, work objects, materials, products, knowledge areas, fields of technology and so forth.
 This simplified description, which is intended to offer information to those interested in training, comprises the following 16 occupational fields.

-\square Agriculture, nature, environment â Business, administration Production, manufacturing Transport, logistics Construction, architecture, surveying Services R Metal working, engineering (Health Ű Electrical Social, pedagogy IT, computers \mathbb{Q} Social sciences, humanities S Natural sciences °°0 Art, culture, design Technology, fields of technology Media
+4 Agriculture, nature, environment á Business, administration

+Production, manufacturing Transport, logistics

+Construction, architecture, surveying Services

+No. Metal working, engineering Health

+Electrical Social, pedagogy

+IT, computers Social sciences, humanities

+Natural sciences 000 Art, culture, design

+Technology, fields of technology ) Media

-2 See the bibliography in the Annex for all models and sources mentioned here and elsewhere in the text.
+&lt;sup>2 See the bibliography in the Annex for all models and sources mentioned here and elsewhere in the text.

-3. Various training pathways in the German education system
+3. Various qualification pathways in the German education system

 3.1.
-Different training programmes
+Different educational programmes